 BAC 11 = COMM 101.3

 BAC 14 = COMM 100.3

 BAC 16 = No credit (students should take COMM 201.3 instead)

 BAC 28 = COMM 105.3

 BAC 29 = COMM 304.3

 BAC 38 = COMM SR.3

-Tuition will vary depending on the type and number of classes you take in a year.
-This estimate reflects a typical amount you could expect to pay in your first year if you enroll in one course per term.
+Tuition will vary depending on the type and number of classes you take in a year (2018-2019 rates).